 As a Church School, and in addition to OFSTED we are inspected under the ‘Statutory Inspection of Anglican and Methodist Schools (SIAMS).
 Please see our most recent report in the important information section below.

 Our children are very fortunate to be educated in lovely surroundings where we can appreciate God’s wonderful creations.
 The children at St James’ Lanehead are given opportunities to flourish and we encourage prayer and develop their own reflection.

 At St James’ Lanehead we pride ourselves in providing a family environment where the children feel nurtured, comfortable and can flourish.
 We discuss the ‘Big Questions’ with the children, by encouraging them to consider God’s ‘Big Story.’
 We provide an environment to ask questions, search for answers and possibilities.

 We encourage our children to celebrate ‘awe and wonder’ places and moments in school.
 We have developed areas within the school grounds and have plans in place to develop these even further.

 Children Leading Worship

 Throughout the year all the classes have the opportunity to lead worship.
-Parents and families are welcomed into the school to experience the class worship.
+Prior to the current situation, parents and families were welcomed into the school to share in worship.

-The Vision and Values team prepare special acts of worship for Christian festivals throughout the school year.
+The Worship Group prepare special acts of worship for Christian festivals throughout the school year.

 The Learning Environment